-White Rim Trail is a 149.4 mile out and back trail located near Moab, UT that features beautiful wild flowers and is rated as difficult.
+White Rim Trail is a 149.4 mile out and back trail located near Moab, Utah that features beautiful wild flowers and is rated as difficult.
 The trail offers a number of activity options and is accessible year-round.

 off road driving

 Beautiful views, steep drops and plenty of exposure.
 One way or another, will take your breath away.
 Schafer Trail is an exposed shelf road that takes you into the canyon.
 Murphy's Hogback and Hardscrabble Hill are not for those that fear heights or exposure.
 Trail can be tight and very unforgiving, gotta be careful.

 This trail is a must do for everyone when you get to Moab.
 It is super easy for all 4X4 drivers and a lot of fun.

 An easy road for our 4Runner but really bumpy.
 We started from Mineral Bottom and ran it counter-clockwise, spending the night at Hardscrabble.
 It was a great spot with shade but at night there were hundreds of mosquitos and biting flies.
 The Off bug spray worked to fend off the mosquitoes but the flies didn't care less.
 We left with lots of bites.
 We went in June 2015 on Thursday-Friday and saw 7 other vehicles but no other campers.
 Before we ran out of daylight we hiked to Fort Bottom and visited the tower and saw the cabin on the floor.
 The tower was really cool!
 The next day we did the remaining 70 miles in one day.
 It took us about 6 hours while stopping numerous times to takes a gazillion photos.
 So beautiful and remote.